Surgery Solutions for a Fractured or Broken Nose in Melbourne or Sydney Australia

 - Cartilage fracture: Cartilage is the soft compressible part of your nose.
 It can be smashed as a result of a forceful impact, most often from a motor vehicle accident.
 Severe nose injury may warrant surgical intervention (rhinoplasty).

 - Infection: Disruption of the nasal architecture leaves the nose prone to bacterial invasion.
 This could spread to nearby sinuses, facial bones, and even your brain (meningitis).

 - Altered sense of smell: All nose fractures carry the risk of olfactory impairment.
 This can range from a decrease in smell detection ability (hyposmia) to a complete lack of smell (anosmia).

 Dr Kleid fixes most nasal fractures under local anaesthetic (injections) in a chair.
-However, some cases require or may prefer a full general anaesthetic in hospital.
+However, some cases require or may prefer a full general anaesthetic in a hospital.